oac-tree/oac-tree-epics/doc/variables.rst

    * - type
      - StringType
      - yes
-     - JSON representation of the type of the input value
+     - JSON representation of the type of the variable

 .. note::